This page and the related pages are specifically for healthcare workers at BRACE trial sites.

 Why take part:

 - We hope that the BCG vaccine will boost your immune system.
-It may also increase your response to the flu vaccine and provide you with non-specific protection to other illnesses.
+It may provide you with non-specific protection against COVID-19 and other illnesses.

 - We cannot guarantee or promise you will receive any benefits from this trial.